 - Provides detailed property information

-- Helps in getting trade licenses, loans, etc.
+- Helps in getting trade licenses, house loans, etc.

 - Khata Helps you in filing and paying property tax.

 - Helps in obtaining electricity and water connections

 There are two types of Khatas which are used that include A Khata & B Khata.
 Further we have elaborated the differences between A Khata and B Khata

 |Property is considered as legal||Property is considered as illegal or semi-legal|

 |Property Reselling is Possible||Property expansion or selling not permitted|

 |Given Construction permits||Construction permits are prohibited|